Softrum/Enpointer/README.md

 # Enpointer
-Enpointer is issue tracker for software teams
+Enpointer is issue tracker for agile software teams